hiveot/hub/docs/TD Challenges.md

 > Use-case 1: send an event if one or more properties change.
 * option1: send an event with the property value
 > Use-case 2: send an event if an action has completed to notify other consumers.
 * Current solution: property and actions keys refer to the same Thing state.
 When an action completes, a property with the same name updates with the action result.
 Note that the property value can have a different dataschema as the action result.
+This is NOT WoT.
-* Answer: Officially, there is no intentional relationship between properties,actions and events.
+* Answer: Officially, there is no relationship between properties, actions and events.
 There is however a discussion to use properties to reflect state resulting from actions.
+* Conclusion: Anything stateful is best represented with properties if possible.
+  * Don't use actions if it can be a property.
+  * Use action if there is no input (a property would have input)
+  * Use action if the input is complex (multiple parameters)
+  * Use action if the action is 'safe' (Thing state is not affected - the output is thus only of interest to the consumer invoking the action)
+  * This leads to another problem, differentiating between primary and secondary properties. (see below)

 7. How best to request reading the 'latest' value of an event?
 [Answered]
 * Answer: the Thing level form can include an operation 'readevent' and 'readallevents'.
 This is not standard WoT.
 Alternatively this can be defined as actions of the digital twin service TD.